mrmacright/Metal-HUD-Mobile-Config/README.md

 ### Supported devices for Metal HUD
 ✅ iOS 16 or later / iPadOS 16 or later.
 Yes it works with iOS 18+ / iPadOS 18+

 ✅ Apple TV HD (2015) and newer.
-The setup process is more involved; please refer to the “Apple TV” section below.
+The setup process is more involved; please refer to the # Apple TV section below.